CenterForTheBuiltEnvironment/rpi-uv-controller/README.md

 * if the kill switch was not pressed; and
 * if the ultrasonic sensor did not detect movement; and
 * if the PIR sensor did not detect movement;
-* the top lights turn on if the beacon is further than the predefined threshold while the desk light turn on only if the beacon was not detected.
+* the top lights turn on if the beacon is further than the predefined threshold while the desk light turn on only if the beacon was not detected at all.

-Only after occupancy is not detected for a predefined amount of time (see section below to change this value).
-Then the RPI turns on lights based on the above mentioned control logic.
+Only after occupancy is not detected for a predefined amount of time (see section below to change these values) which can be set differently for each sensor.
+Then the RPI turns on the lights based on the above mentioned control logic.
 Light can stay on only for a predefined amount of time after which they automatically turn off.
-Light will turn on again either at midnight, on a daily basis or after that a new person enter and leaves the space.
+Light will turn on again either at midnight (each day) or after that a person enter and then leaves the space.

 ## Parameters (variables) that can be changed